coimbrastudios/framework/Documentation~/AssemblyDefinitionRules.md

 To implement a new rule you need the following steps:

-- Create a new rule by inheriting from [AssemblyDefinitionRuleBase](../Coimbra.Editor.Linting/AssemblyDefinitionRuleBase.cs) and override the `Apply` method.
+- Create a new rule by inheriting from [AssemblyDefinitionRuleBase].
+- Override the `Apply` method.
+- Add [CreateAssetMenuAttribute] to make easier to create a new asset.
 - Create a new asset and configure it in the inspector.
-- (Optional) Add `CreateAssetMenuAttribute` to make easier to create a new asset.

 > You can also just create a new asset from one of the existing rules and customize the options.
 The default ones should give you enough control already for all the basic needs.